Abhranil2003/phishing-domain-hunter/README.md

 # Phising DomainHunter

-DomainHunter is a Python-based tool designed to assist penetration testers and Red Team operators in identifying expired or available domains suitable for phishing or Command-and-Control (C2) infrastructure.
+PhishingDomainHunter is a Python-based tool designed to assist penetration testers and Red Team operators in identifying expired or available domains suitable for phishing or Command-and-Control (C2) infrastructure.
 The tool integrates multiple domain reputation services to assess the credibility of domains and provides actionable outputs.

 ## Key Features